Self-Guided Activities and In-Class Visits

 What is expected of my group during our visit?

 We want our educational groups to enjoy their time on the refuge!
 We want students to feel free in outdoors and be excited about what they are seeing.
-We will talk to your group about how quietness encourages more animals to appear, but being silent is not a requirement.
+We will talk to your group that while quietness encourages more animals to appear, but being silent is not a requirement.
 We are happy to meet the students where they are.
 Our hope is to give your group a positive experience in the outdoors, whatever that may look like on that day.
-Because the animals, plants, and rocks are part of the refuge we are here to protect our main requirement is that anything in the refuge stays there.
+Because the animals, plants, and rocks are part of the refuge we are here to protect, our main requirement is that anything in the refuge stays there.

 How many chaperones do we need?